Episode 1: Freedom From Life Via Lockdown – Part I

 “Are you getting confused again?” she said.
-I was, but I didn’t want to answer to make it real.
+I was, but I didn’t want to answer her question to make it any more real.

 “Can you just—” I started, but she left the room and slammed the door.

-I sat on the couch and took a sip of water, still really confused from that morning.
-Things in my head had gotten twisted to the point of delusion.
+I sat on the couch and took a sip of water, still really confused from the morning’s events.
+Things in my head had gotten so twisted to the point of delusion.
 The visions and dreams that I had were so real that I could no longer differentiate reality from drunken stupor, and neither from my own imaginative subconscious.
 I had visions where dogs spoke their Biblical truths to me, but then attacked me with vicious teeth when I got too close.
-I had recurring dreams where I travelled to an unknown world to solve some unknown mystery, and whenever I got too close to the prize, I would snap-to, thrashing around in bed as a sweaty mess.
-Each time I closed my eyes I would travel back and pick up right where I left off, and soon I was anxious to finish the adventure.
-I soon told my wife of my endeavors, and she gave me a look that spoke both scared and concerned.
-I had whole conversations with people: old friends, my wife, and with demons.
+I had recurring dreams where I travelled to an unknown world to solve some mystery, and whenever I got too close to the prize, I would snap-to, thrashing around in bed as a sweaty mess.
+Each time that I closed my eyes, I would travel back and pick up right where I left off, anxious to finish my adventure.
+I soon told my wife of my endeavors, and she gave me a look that spoke of both fear and concern.
+I even told her that I had whole conversations with people: old friends, with her, and with demons.

 The demons came often; I could never escape them.
-Sometimes they came as shadows, but most times they arose from the edge of my bed and snatched me to their dimension.
+Sometimes they came as shadows, but most times they arose from the edge of my bed and snatched me into their dimension.
 It was there that they changed.
 They would show themselves as familiar figures and take me to familiar places.
-One time, it was my friend Taylor to my old rehab.
+One time, it was my friend Taylor who took me to my old rehab.
 Another, my old sober living house manager Phil to the house I grew up in.
-They never spoke, which never granted me an explanation for why they came.
-As I tried to shake myself out of it, they morphed faces to their true form, then lashed out violently.
+They never spoke, never granting me an explanation as to why they came.
+As I tried to shake myself out of it, they morphed faces to their true form and then lashed out violently.
 Shaking myself harder, I finally snapped my eyes open to my world.

-I didn’t know what the day was going to bring, but I knew what I needed first to figure it out.
-I knew Tara would be pissed when she got home, but I needed to stop shaking.
+Today, I didn’t know what the day was going to bring but I knew what I needed first to figure it out.
+I knew that Tara would be pissed when she got home, but I needed to stop shaking.
 I couldn’t risk another seizure; I needed alcohol.

-I had money in my pocket still from the videogames I had pawned off on the day prior.
+I had money in my pocket still from the videogames that I had pawned off on the day prior.
 It wasn’t much, but hopefully enough for at least a forty or two, and I still had food stamps to buy more cooking wine if I really needed.
-The wine was disgusting, salty, and made my sides hurt, but it was a quick fix for times in real need.
+The wine was disgusting, salty, and made my sides hurt, but it was a quick fix for times of dire need.
 I had become desperate since my most recent relapse, but I just couldn’t stop.
-There was no need anymore.
-My wife hated me, my family wouldn’t speak to me, and I hadn’t made a single friend in Washington since I moved back, except for in jail, if those even counted.
+There just was no need to anymore.
+My wife hated me, my family wouldn’t speak to me, I was facing some harsh jail time, and I hadn’t made a single friend in Washington since I moved back, except for in jail, if those even counted as friends.
 I felt alone and isolated.
 Depression darkened my thoughts.
-Quarantined: I was the cause of it, and its effects led me down the spiraled staircase of insanity.
+I was quarantined—I was the cause of it, and its effects led me down the spiraled staircase of insanity.

 I stood to walk to the store.